I used to worry about money constantly.

 Now, I have a choice.
 Once that thought comes in, I can give in and entertain it, or I can nip it in the bud.
 I can be aware of it, but not get pulled into the drama.
 I can watch it, and let it be.

 That gives me a whole different experience.
-In time, as I fuel thoughts of worry less, they don’t come knocking as often.
+In time, as I give less attention to thoughts of worry, they begin to wither away.

 So this first step is about noticing how you create your experience of life.
 Notice that you get to experience what you think, but it doesn’t necessarily mean that what you think is true.